Contents: System requirements, Installation, Usage, Organization and Tips

 (1) Install python3, pip3 (a package manager for python), and bomail (pip3 should automatically install the datetime and python-dateutil packages):

-$ sudo apt install python3 python3-pip $ sudo -H pip3 install --upgrade pip $ sudo -H pip3 install bomail
+$ sudo apt install python3 python3-pip $ python3 -m pip install --upgrade pip --user $ python3 -m pip install bomail --user

 (2) Install and configure a mail retrieval agent such as getmail.
-This is a program that fetches your email and stores it on your computer. bomail expects new mail to arrive in ~/mail/tmp/ (although this can be configured to ~/whatever/tmp) and bomail moves these emails to ~/mail/cur/ once it processes them.
+This is a program that fetches your email and stores it on your computer. bomail expects new mail to arrive in ~/mail/new/ and bomail moves these emails to ~/mail/cur/ once it processes them.
+But both of these locations can be configured to something else.
 Main example: walkthrough for installing and configuring getmail.

 (3) Run bomail from the command line:

-If ~/.bomailrc does not exist, it will run a very quick setup.
-It asks for a few basics (name, email address) and creates ~/.bomailrc, also creating the data directory (~/bomail by default) if it does not exist.
-The next time you run it, bomail will launch normally (run with no arguments for help, or see below).
+If the configuration file ~/.config/bomail.conf does not exist, the program runs a very quick setup.
+It asks for a few basics (name, email address) and creates ~/.config/bomail.conf, also creating the data directory (~/bomail by default) if it does not exist.
+The next time you run it, bomail will launch normally (run it with no arguments for help, or see below).

-(5) The other thing to definitely edit (at some point) is ~/bomail/metadata/mail_handlers.txt.
+(5) The other thing to definitely edit (at some point) is bomail/metadata/mail_handlers.txt.
 This file controls options for handling new emails.
 For example, it controls automatically tagging emails that match given search queries, such as being from a certain sender.
+This file's location is printed when running bomail with no arguments.

 You can run